xrdocs/design/_blogs/peering-fabric-test.md

 root-cause analysis if a node is isolated from the rest of the network or performance measurement applications.

-The peering fabric also fully supports traditional collections methods such as SNMP, and NETCONF using YANG models to integrate with legacy systems.
+The Peering Fabric also fully supports traditional collections methods such as SNMP, and NETCONF using YANG models to integrate with legacy systems.